-Infrastructure NSW has placed plans on public exhibition for Central Barangaroo, the last piece of Barangaroo to be developed.
+The developer Aqualand and Infrastructure NSW has placed on public exhibition the plan for Central Barangaroo, the last piece of Barangaroo to be developed.

 What is the issue?

 Now, 15 years later, Infrastructure NSW has lodged a Modification to the Concept Design.
-Rather than mitigating the impacts of the earlier concept, this Modification instead seeks to amplify the negative impacts, proposing increases in height from 38m to 47m across most buildings, a 140% increase in gross floor area (from 47,688sqm to 144,355sqm) and shockingly, proposes a 73.7m tower at the northern end that would block the historic community views from The Rocks.
+Rather than mitigating the impacts of the earlier concept, this Modification instead seeks to amplify the negative impacts.
+It proposes an increase in height from 38m to 47m across most buildings, and a 140% increase in gross floor area (from 47,688sqm to 144,355sqm).
+Worst of all, it proposes a 73.7m tower at the northern end that would block the historic community views from The Rocks and the harbour.

 What does this mean?